 As this might help mechanistically explain partial agonism, we analyzed the behavior of the alkyl chains of THCV, THCB, THC, THCP and AM11542 in the orthosteric site.
-We employed IFD and MM-GBSA refinements of conformations of these ligands occupying both the S- and Lpockets and calculated the difference in preference for the two pockets ($\Delta E{S/L}$, Table 2, Figure).
-Among these ligands only THCV has a positive $\Delta E{S/L}$, meaning that it prefers to occupy the nontriggering L-pocket.
+We employed IFD and MM-GBSA refinements of conformations of these ligands occupying both the S- and Lpockets and calculated the difference in preference for the two pockets (ΔIFDscore{S/L}, Table, Figure 8).
+Among these ligands only THCV has a positive \triangle IFDscore{S/L}, meaning that it prefers to occupy the non-triggering L-pocket.
 This explains why it is an antagonist.
-However, the side chain is very short, and does not extend far into either pocket: even when it does insert into the S-pocket, it does not disrupt the toggle switch residues (Figure 6A).
+However, the side chain is very short, and does not extend far into either pocket: even when it does insert into the Spocket, it does not disrupt the toggle switch residues (Figure 8A).
 THCV forms similar hydrophobic interactions in both conformations, interacting with S383, C382, F379, I362, L359 and F170.
-For the slightly longer THCB and THC, the $\Delta E{S/L}$ are -0.18 and -0.07, respectively.
+For the slightly longer THCB and THC, the ΔIFDscore{S/L} are -0.18 and -0.07, respectively.
 This is essentially 0, meaning that in both cases we would predict that the ligand fluctuates rapidly between occupying the two pockets.
-Unlike for THCV, the toggle switch residues do significantly change orientation depending on the location of the alkyl chain (Figure B).
-This arises because although both ligands form the same core interactions at the M-pocket with C382, F379, I362 and F170 (and, for THC, with M363, S383, L359) regardless of the orientation; they differ in their additional interactions when the alkyl chain enters one or the other pocket (Figure C).
-However, for THCP (Figure D) and AM11542, $\Delta E{S/L}$ is high as their alkyl chains are effectively unable to occupy the L-pocket if the ring system is in a reasonable position within the M-pocket.
+Unlike for THCV, the toggle switch residues do significantly change orientation depending on the location of the alkyl chain (Figure 8B).
+This arises because although both ligands form the same core interactions at the M-pocket with C382, F379, I362 and F170 (and, for THC, with M363, S383, L359) regardless of the orientation; they differ in their additional interactions when the alkyl chain enters one or the other pocket (Figure 8C).
+However, for THCP (Figure 8D) and AM11542, ΔIFDscores/L is high as their alkyl chains are effectively unable to occupy the L-pocket if the ring system is in any reasonable position within the M-pocket.
 This means they are locked into a conformation that forces open the toggle switch.
-They cannot move their alkyl chain into the nonactivating L-pocket.
-This means that when bound, they must activate the toggle switch, explaining why they are full agonists.
-While we were working on this project, Dutta and co-workers employed MD simulations to show that THC's alkyl side chain plays a crucial role in determining its partial agonism.14 Their research revealed that this side chain is essential for stabilizing the ligand in both agonist and antagonist-like conformations within the receptor binding pocket.14 Like us, they also showed that it can also fluctuate between the two pockets.
+They cannot move their alkyl chain into the non-activating L-pocket.
+Consequently, when bound, they must activate the toggle switch, explaining why they are full agonists.
+While we were working on this project, Dutta and co-workers employed MD simulations to show that THC's alkyl side chain plays a crucial role in determining its partial agonism.20 Their research revealed that this side chain is essential for stabilizing the ligand in both agonist and antagonist-like conformations within the receptor binding pocket.20 Like us, they also showed that it can also fluctuate between the two pockets.

-Figure 6 Superimposed docking poses of ligands (A) THCV in the L-pocket (cyan) and S-pocket (blue), (B) THCB in the L-pocket (dark green) and S-pocket (light green), (C) THC in the L-pocket (yellow) and S-pocket (orange), (D) THCP in the L-pocket (purple) and S-pocket (rosepink).
+Figure 8 Superimposed docking poses of ligands (A) THCV in the L-pocket (cyan) and S-pocket (blue), (B) THCB in the L-pocket (dark green) and S-pocket (light green), (C) THC in the L-pocket (yellow) and S-pocket (orange), (D) THCP in the L-pocket (purple) and S-pocket (rosepink).
 Ribbons are shown in light blue color and residues are colored as same as their related ligands.